“The past is prologue.” – William Shakespeare

 The act of seeking the ideal character is not something we can figure out.
 As we inquire into our story, ideas about our character’s past will come to us.
 They might seem surprising and unusual.
 They might even appear to want to take our story in a different direction.

 Sometimes the appearance of a different direction is really just a stretching of the original idea.
-Nothing is lost if we entertain an idea for a few moments, yet sometimes the novice writer can get rigid about this, like they want to hold the whole story in a small container, and they fear that to add one more idea might lead to a super-saturation point.
+We lose nothing by entertaining an idea for a few moments.
+And yet, sometimes the novice writer freezes here.
+They want to hold the whole story in a small container.
+They fear that to add one more idea might lead to a super-saturation point.

 I begin to wonder if this is a story about secrets.
-Perhaps I wonder what it means to have a secret, and if it is possible to be forgiven when a secret has been held for such a long time that it has affected the lives of many people.
+I wonder what it means to have a secret, and if it is possible to be forgiven when a secret has been held for such a long time and affected so many.
 Perhaps I wonder about the value of revealing the truth, and weighing revelation against silence.
 Perhaps I wonder about integrity.
 Should a man come clean about his past, even if it means it could adversely affect not only his career, but the lives of his family?

 All of these questions sprang from the single impulse: “What if the Senator had a child with another woman?”
 The nature of “child with another woman” in the context of this story might have to do with secrets.
 In another story, the nature of “child with another woman” might involve issues of responsibility, isolation, guilt or forgiveness.
 It is valuable to explore not only to how new back story information affects the plot, but also to notice how our subconscious is constantly offering clues that can help clarify our work.

 1) Is the backstory information that I’ve included really necessary?

 2) Does it belong here, or can I reveal it later?